 Librarians need to be able to manage digital resources, such as digital copies of journals, ebooks, and audiobooks.
 This can often mean managing a system that allows the borrowing or access to digital resources by library patrons.

 To stay relevant as a librarian, you must also learn how to use social media to communicate and collaborate.
 You could use stay in touch with your professional colleagues outside or inside the country.

 This is to help you know recent developments in the industry, new researches on how to grow the library, and build reading habits in people in that community.

 One hindrance to the development of many libraries happens to be the issue of declining reading habits in a community.

 People have become so dependent on the internet these days, that they have forgotten the use of a physical library.

-That is why the introduction of the e-library is vital at this stage to help rekindle the passion of reading in young adults.
+That is why the introduction of the e-library is vital at this stage.
+It will help rekindle the passion for reading in young adults.

 8. Customer Service

-Librarians have always been tagged rude people, who won’t look at your face while they tell you where to get your book.
+Librarians have always been tagged as rude people.
+People who won’t look at your face while they tell you where to get your book.